SachdevaVansh/Founders_Story_RAG_with_Tools-Agents/README.md

-🧑‍💻 ### Multi-Agent Conversational System with RAG & Tools
+### 🧑‍💻Multi-Agent Conversational System with RAG & Tools

 This project implements a multi-agent conversational system using LangChain and EuriAI.
 It combines specialized agents (Researcher & Teacher) with a Router Agent that dynamically decides which agent should respond.